kvakvs/beam-wisdoms/docs/source/eli5-tracing.rst

 function name and arguments.
 This function performs the real call and sends trace messages.

-At certain moments another trick is used.
-Special BEAM opcode is pushed onto stack before BIF is finished, which will send trace event.
+At certain moments, when we want to trace a BIF trapping and returning to execution later, another trick is used.
+Address to a special BEAM opcode is pushed onto the stack before the BIF is finished.
+This allows to catch up when trap continues execution and will send the trace event correctly when the BIF was finished.